mplayer2/mplayer2.org/source/index.rst

       <div class="row">
         <div class="span4">
           <h2>Lightweight</h2>
-          <p>mplayer2 is built for speed.
-You will be impressed by the efficient
+          <p>Watch movies on your toaster—mplayer2 is built for speed and
-          use of system resources.</p>
+          efficiency.</p>
         </div>
         <div class="span4">
-          <h2>Customizeable</h2>
+          <h2>Customizable</h2>
-          <p>We have an option for anything that you can think of.
-Check the
+          <p>With its wide array of options, mplayer2 can be customized to fit
-          documentation if you don't belive us!</p>
+          almost any needs.
+Be sure to check the manual!</p>
         </div>
         <div class="span4">
           <h2>Cross-platform</h2>
-          <p>mplayer2 is available on Linux, MacOSX and Windows with very similar
+          <p>mplayer2 runs well on Linux, Mac OS X and Windows, providing
-          features and overall experience.</p>
+          similar features and overall experience on each platform.</p>
         </div>
       </div>
     </div>